ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 ## Notes

-Chances are, if you are using these programs, it’s because you are doing an electrochemical etching project.
+Chances are, if you are using these programs, it’s because you are doing the electrochemical etching project.
 So, if you're doing this project after me (after 2024/25), here are some parameters I found successful:

 * **For Nickel Constant Voltage:** I spent the most time here: 0.5 M HCl, 4V, 0.5 amps, with a threshold of 0.09 amps.
 With these parameters, I achieved a sub-100nm radius of curvature.